armollica/TableShaper/README.md

 # TableShaper

-A command-line tool manipulating tabular data.
+A command-line tool for manipulating tabular data.

 This tool is in early development.
 For production-level work, please use a different tool (at least for now).